 Annual maintenance costs will depend on how often you replace the cleaning pads.
 If you were to replace each pad one time a year, maintenance costs would be around $13 / year.

-The Buff microfiber mop offers a good value.
+The Buff microfiber mop offers a good value and is definitely worth it.
 The low cost, extra accessories, and above average cleaning performance all combine for a well-valued product.

 To sum it up: